 You're looking at an overnight train ride or a short flight.
 For your train rides, trains leave Gare Du Nord a couple of times a day.
 Best to book an evening option so you can just fall asleep and wake up in Cluj.
 It's about a 9.5 hour ride, with 1-way tickets from about 105 lei.
 Look up specific train dates and times here.

 If you're a fan of flying, a direct flight is just under an hour.
 Look at airlines like Blue Air and TAROM.
 Prices can range from $70 to $100, give or take $25 or so.
 We love booking tickets and checking prices on Skyscanner.

 Iasi is rather well-connected as a transportation hub, which means you can take a flight, a train or bus to get here.
 Flying is typically around $60-$100+ for a oneway ticket (look at prices and tickets on Skyscanner).
 Look at Jetcost and TAROM.

 Train is a more affordable option, with tickets about 70 lei.
 It's about a 9 hour ride.
 Book tickets here.

 Now that you’ve mapped out your Cluj-Napoca itinerary...

 It’s time to plan out your semester living in Romania, right?
-When you’re not on vacation, you’ll be helping out in a local orphanage and hospital — all as a volunteer with International Language Programs.
+When you’re not on vacation, you’ll be helping out in a local orphanage — all as a volunteer with International Language Programs.

 Get the details to get you excited about your semester here by clicking that button: